AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-01.md

 WebSharper allows us to create a template from a HTML file through the F# Type Provider.

-The template, once load in your code, allows composition with other elements and also to change its content through the ws-holes and ws-replace attributes.
+The template, once load in your code, allows composition with other elements and also to change its content through the ***ws-holes*** and ***ws-replace*** attributes.
 The difference between them, is the latter will replace its container element, while the former will insert the new content into the container element.

-WebSharper also provides three special attributes: scripts, meta and styles.
-These attributes are reserved ones used by the framework to inject embedded resources and the transpiled scripts.
+WebSharper also provides three special attributes: ***scripts***, ***meta*** and ***styles***.
+These attributes are reserved ones used by the framework to inject embedded resources and the transpiled scripts into the template files.

-Let's add them to the Main.html template, by replacing it by the following:
+Let's add them to the ***Main.html*** template, by replacing it by the following:

 ```html
 <!doctype html>